EtheaDev/SVGIconImageList/README.md

 Follow the [guide in Wiki section](https://github.com/EtheaDev/SVGIconImageList/wiki) to known how to use those components to modernize your Delphi VCL or FMX Windows applications scalable, colored and beautiful with few lines of code.

 ### RELEASE NOTES
+17 Jan 2021: version 2.2.3 (VCL+FMX)
+- Fixed #151 Antialiasing problems
+- Fixed settings of different Width and Height into editor
+- Fixed preview of icon with different Height and Width into editor

 24 Dec 2020: version 2.2.2 (VCL+FMX)
 - Added Width, Height and Zoom property for FMX components
 - Redesigned FMX component editor